txcrew/pkrdocs/content/guide/properties/timeline/theme.md

 | `date`   | As `Year`, `Year + Month` or `Year + Month + day`     |
 | `note`  	| Any relevant information to give context    |

+## Usage
+When there's a noticeable change in the theme elements of a property, such as:

+* Scenery/sets
+* Soundtrack
+* Color palette
+* Story
+* Narraration

 ## Example

 * Track was repainted from black to yellow